 It’s no wonder that thyroid disorders and autoimmune diseases (among others) are reaching epidemic proportions in this country.
 Toxins come in many forms and are ingested in multiple ways.

 - Outdoor and indoor air pollution.
 According to the EPA, studies of human exposure to air pollutants indicate that indoor levels of pollutants may be 2 to 5 times higher than outdoor pollutant levels.

 - Radiation from cell phones, microwaves, etc. If you live next to power lines, you are substantially increasing your everyday exposure to radiation.

 - Motor vehicle exhaust.

-- Job related toxins.
-Depending on the amount of chemicals you are exposed to, your toxic load may be considerable based on the job that you do.
-The media has helped to increase public awareness and focus of repeated exposure to things such as Glyphosate, one of the main chemicals found in RoundUp®, and how it is a carcinogenic.
+- Job-related toxins.
+Depending on the number of chemicals you are exposed to, your toxic load may be considerable based on the job that you do.
+The media has helped to increase public awareness and focus of repeated exposure to things such as Glyphosate, one of the main chemicals found in RoundUp®, and how it is carcinogenic.
 Careers in manufacturing, construction, and many others can increase exposure to toxic chemicals.

 - Many underarm deodorants contain aluminum.

 - Titanium may be in hair dyes, toothpaste, and in the coating of some prescription medications and supplements.